harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 ## Anchore Enterprise step settings in STO

-The recommended workflow is add a Anchore Enterprise step to a Security Tests or CI Build stage and then configure it as described below.
+The recommended workflow is add an Anchore Enterprise step to a Security Tests or CI Build stage and then configure it as described below.

 ### Scan settings